firstdraft/guides/teacherplan-domain-modeling-exercise.md

     - Active
     - Complete

 Try to come up with a domain model!
+You can sketch it out on paper, or diagram it in [ideas.firstdraft.com](https://ideas.firstdraft.com/).